 Successive renovations of Templeton Student Center from 1990 to 1995 brought under one roof all the major student organizations as well as administrative offices directly serving students.
-Facilities include the offices of Student Support Services, Bon Appetit Food Service, Cashier and Credit, Center for Service and Work, College Outdoors, the Dean of Students, Ethnic Student Services, International Student Services, the Registrar, Residence Life, Student Activities, Student Development Center, and Student Financial Services.
+Facilities include the offices of Bon Appetit Food Service, Cashier and Credit, College Outdoors, Community Service and Leadership Development, the Dean of Students, Ethnic Student Services, International Student Services, the Registrar, Residence Life, Student Activities, Student Employment, and Student Financial Services.
 Offices for student government, programming, scheduling, and media are located near each other on the main level.
 The Bookstore, Counseling Center, Health Center, Mail Room, and Trail Room (cafeteria-style dining) are also located in Templeton Student Center.